 It gives you another chance to use more descriptive keywords.

-TypeShift, for example, uses the space to input its SEO.
+TypeShift, for example, uses the space to input its main search word.

 This is a cleaner look and can work well.